Assembly Biosciences

 Acquisition in 2015

-Phenex Pharmaceuticals AG is a drug discovery and development company founded in 2002 and headquartered in Ludwigshafen, Germany, with additional laboratories and offices in Heidelberg.
-The company specializes in small-molecule drug discovery, focusing on nuclear receptors to address various disease areas, including liver diseases, intestinal diseases, and cancer.
-Current research includes developing RORγt inverse agonists for autoimmune diseases and FXR agonists for non-alcoholic steatohepatitis.
-Phenex is dedicated to not only creating therapeutics for established targets but also identifying novel molecular mechanisms, which has led to the development of proprietary therapeutic small molecules.
-The company operates within the Biotech Cluster Rhine-Neckar, leveraging its expertise in biology and chemistry to advance innovative treatment options.
+Phenex Pharmaceuticals AG is a privately held drug discovery and development company based in Ludwigshafen, Germany, with additional facilities in Heidelberg.
+Founded in 2002, the company specializes in small-molecule drug discovery, focusing on liver diseases, intestinal diseases, and cancer.
+Its research includes developing retinoid-acid receptor-related orphan receptor gamma t (RORγt) inverse agonists for autoimmune diseases and farnesoid X receptor (FXR) agonists for non-alcoholic steatohepatitis.
+Phenex aims to identify novel molecular mechanisms and develop innovative therapeutics, having already translated two such mechanisms into proprietary small molecules.

 YM BioSciences